How do I submit my CAMP PINEAPPLE application?

 What safety measures are in place at UCF Rosen College?

-UCF Rosen College is a gated campus with campus security available 24 hours.
-UCF Campus Police have officers at the UCF Rosen College campus.
+UCF Rosen College has a UCF Police Officer on duty at the UCF Rosen College campus 24 hours a day, 7 days a week.
+During the overnight hours, there is a security officer posted at the campus entrance.
 Students must adhere to the Camp Pineapple Code of Conduct as part of the safety precautions.
 Campus security can be contacted at 407-903-8060.

 Who are the staff members?